varshithanam/The-Cool-Kids-2024/pop.md

      * For the coding part of the project, we will be using a ________ programming code.
      * When we do testing for security reasons we will be using user input.
      * We will be incorporating AI tools to help suggest how the user is doing with their budget and trucking good practice.
+     * This project allows us to use our coding and collaborating skills.
+     * If this project succeeds, it allow people to be able to do their budgeting independently or with family members.

 2-5 sentence description of project outcome.
 Think about "intellectual merit" (why is this cool for learning) and "broader impact" (why is it good if we succeed).